CERTCC/Vultron/docs/topics/background/interoperability.md

 # The Need for Interoperability in Coordinated Vulnerability Disclosure

-The overall goal of our MPCVD protocol effort is to achieve *interoperability* among CVD process implementations according to the broad definition of that term found in the 2004 report, [*Current Perspectives on Interoperability*](https://doi.org/10.1184/R1/6572852.v1) by Brownsword et al.:
+The overall goal of our Vultron Protocol effort is to achieve *interoperability* among CVD process implementations according to the broad definition of that term found in the 2004 report, [*Current Perspectives on Interoperability*](https://doi.org/10.1184/R1/6572852.v1) by Brownsword et al.:

 !!! note inline "Brownsword et al. on *Interoperability*"